davidbobek/SAIL-Master-Thesis/markdown/thesis.md

 ---

 # 6. Use Case Walkthroughs
-## 6.1 Code Generation
+## 6.1 Use Case 1
-- Problem definition.
-- Mapping to SAIL stages.
-- Governance considerations.
-- Expected outcomes and reuse potential.

-## 6.2 Documentation Automation
+## 6.2 Use Case 2
-- Step-by-step application of SAIL.
-- Benefits: efficiency, knowledge standardization.
-- Risks: accuracy, oversight.

-## 6.3 Sprint Planning
+## 6.3 Use Case 3
-- AI-supported resource allocation and scheduling.
-- Coordination across agile teams.
-- Governance and trust issues.

-## 6.4 Cross-Case Insights
-- Common success factors.
-- Differences in adoption dynamics.
+- Description of each use case scenario.
-- Evidence of reusability and scalability.
+- Application of SAIL stages and principles.
+- Evaluation against criteria: coherence, scalability, reusability.

 ---